Virginia-Creeper-colourful-rapid-climber-cold-hardy (1)

 Caring for the Virginia Creeper

 The Virginia Creeper is a deciduous perennial that does not need any care.
 It can grow on its own.
-The flowers grow and turn into fruits that are toxic.
+The flowers grow and turn into toxic fruits.
 The fruits will stay on the plant.
 If you have children and pets at home, then it is better to prune the fruits off.
 These creepers are soft targets for leafhoppers and Japanese beetles.
-Hence, spraying it with the right insecticide will help in keeping them from intruding the creeper.
+Hence, spraying it with the right insecticide will help keep them from intruding on the creeper.
 It will tolerate drought for a few days and just needs supplemental water during the dry spells.
-Providing with an annual fertiliser will help the vine to grow lush and thick.
+Providing an annual fertiliser will help the vine to grow lush and thick.
 It is a very good idea to prune the creeper occasionally.
 Prune off the broken stems from the main plant.

 Trees Shrubs and Vines